ZoranZivanovicc/Screenployee/README.md

 # Tools/libraries used:
 1. Java
 2. Selenium Driver
-3. Driver management
+3. WebDriver manager
 4. Cucumber
 5. Junit
 6. Maven

 # Setting environment:
 1. Need to have installed chrome browser
-2. Recommendation to have intelliJ IDE
+2. Recommendation is to have intelliJ IDE

 # Steps to start:
 1. Clone project into your local